 Starting a new project can be daunting.
 Honestly, we’ve got two untouched embroidery kits and a caboodle full of string from that time we planned to make all our besties bracelets.
 So, we get it.
 Luckily, you’ve already taken the first step.
 You’re here.
 The land where compost dreams are birthed.
 And we’re glad to have you.
-In this section we lay out what materials you’ll need to start your compost, where to get them and sustainable tips for those who want to go the extra mile.
+In this section we lay out what supplies and compost materials are needed, where to get them and sustainable tips for those who want to go the extra mile.

 Are you squirmish?
 Perfect so are they.
-Get the deets on your new best friends.
+Get the supplies for your new best friends.

 Is it getting hot in here?

-Yes - that's your compost and you should probably take it outside.
+Yes - those are your compost materials and you should probably take them outside.

 You don't wanna get dirty.
 We get it.